TeamPiped/rustypipe/notes/AB_Tests.md

 When YouTube introduces a new feature, it does so gradually.
 When a user creates a new session, YouTube decided randomly which new features should be enabled.

-YouTube sessions are identified by the visitor data cookie.
+YouTube sessions are identified by the visitor data ID.
 This cookie is sent with every API request using the `context.client.visitor_data` JSON parameter.
 It is also returned in the `responseContext.visitorData` response parameter and stored as the `__SECURE-YEC` cookie.

-By sending the same visitor data cookie, A/B tests can be reproduced, which is important for testing alternative YouTube clients.
+By sending the same visitor data ID, A/B tests can be reproduced, which is important for testing alternative YouTube clients.

 This page lists all A/B tests that were encountered while maintaining the RustyPipe